djspringate/pceas/readme.md

 <h2>Notes from djspringate:</h2>
 <h3>06/01/2026</h3>
-I've forked my own build for pceas: I'm looking to get it building on Win64 and Mac M1, likely using CMake to generate the appropriate Makefiles or projects.
-(Not sure yet.)<br>
+I've forked pceas to be able to get a working and maintainable assembler.
+I'm looking to write PC Engine assembly on Windows x64 and Mac M1.<br>
-I want to be able to write my own PC Engine assembler on my Windows laptop or Macbook.<br>
+I'm thankful for the original authors and their hard work.<br>

 <h2>Notes from parent fork:</h2>
 I recently needed to fix a nasty core dump that was happening when building my last demo under linux.
 Turns out pceas did not really enforce the 32-char max. symbol name length rule, so it went crazy when you had really long symbol names.<br>